Mikejo5000/vsts-docs-pr/docs/work/kanban/filter-kanban-board.md

 <!---
 > [!NOTE]
-><b>Feature availability: </b>Filter by select fields is available from VSTS and TFS 2017 and later versions.
+><b>Feature availability: </b>Filter by select fields is available from Azure Codex and TFS 2017 and later versions.
 -->

 You can filter by select field values using the Kanban board for your product backlog (Stories, Product Backlog Items, or Requirements) or a portfolio backlog (Features or Epics).